Kitchen Remodel Tips For Homeowners

 So you can’t take a pot of boiling water from your stovetop and place it directly on the quartz.
 Most people use a trivet, oven pad, or other material to put between the countertop and hot pot, but this is still important to know.

 One of the other reasons quartz kitchen countertops are so popular is that it is man made so the veining or patterns within it are more consistent looking.
-When we provide kitchen remodel tips to homeowners, we tend to suggest quartz, granite, or quartzite.
+When we provide kitchen makeover tips to homeowners, we tend to suggest quartz, granite, or quartzite.

 Granite used to be the most popular countertop option in a kitchen, but it is probably around the 2nd - 3rd most popular now.